Latest News

 Gold to lose a weekly loss as US delays decision on Middle East involvement

-Gold prices remained steady on Friday, and are expected to fall by a significant amount this week after U.S. president Donald Trump deferred a decision about entering the Israel-Iran war.
+Gold prices were stable on Friday, and are expected to fall by a significant amount this week after U.S. president Donald Trump deferred a decision about entering the Israel-Iran war.

 Gold is stable as Trump reverses his stance on an "imminent" attack on Iran.
 Tai Wong, a metals trader, said that for the moment it appears all the bad information is out.

-The White House said that Trump will decide in the next two weeks whether or not to get involved in the Israel-Iran air war.
-This puts pressure on Tehran to negotiate.
-The White House announced on Thursday that Trump would decide within the next two week whether or not the United States will be involved in the Israel/Iran air conflict.
-This will increase pressure on Tehran to begin negotiations.
+The White House announced on Thursday that Trump would decide within the next two weeks if the United States would get involved in Israel-Iran's air war.
+This will increase pressure on Tehran to engage in negotiations.

-Iran launched another barrage of rockets against Israel in the early hours of Friday morning, hitting near residential apartments, offices, and industrial buildings in Beersheba, a southern city.
+Iran launched another barrage of rockets against Israel in the early hours of Friday morning, hitting near residential apartments, offices and industrial facilities located in Beersheba, a southern city.

 (source: Reuters)